ilanpillemer/gherkin-eclipse-plugin/README.md

 ### Easy install and uninstall

-* Download the jar file and copy into your Eclipse plugin directory to install
+* Download the jar file and copy into your Eclipse plugin directory to install (You can find the jar file now in the downloads sections)
 * Delete the jar file from the Eclipse plugin directory to uninstall

 ### Hacking instructions